 I am very interested in these procedures and devices.
 I think that the future of spinal surgery will move in the direction of implants, rather than fusions.
 It makes more sense to maintain motion and flexibility where nature designed it, rather than prevent vertebral movement.

-I watched a video case study on a patient who received 2 artificial lumbar discs.
+I recently participated in a case study of a patient who received 2 artificial lumbar discs.
 The patient was an active guy and did not like the prospect of a life of restricted physical activity.
 He had the procedure done through his abdomen and was up and standing that same day of his surgery.
 It was amazing.
 He made a fast recovery in a matter of weeks and returned to skiing and sports in a couple of months.

 Disc replacement surgery is a new hope for many pain patients.
 I recommend following this technology very closely for innovations and advancements.